-In fact there is no shortage of of business problems that can only be solved from the customer’s side.
-Here are a few examples:
+Here are thirteen examples of problems that can only be solved from the customer’s side:

 - Subscriptions.
 Nearly all subscriptions are pains in the butt.
 “Deals” can be deceiving, full of conditions and changes that come without warning.
 New customers often get better deals than loyal customers.
 And there are no standard ways for customers to keep track of when subscriptions run out, need renewal, or change.
 The only way this can be normalized is from the customers’ side.

 - Terms and conditions.
-In the world today, nearly all of these are ones companies proffer; and we have little or no choice about agreeing to them.
+In the world today, nearly all of these are ones that companies proffer; and we have little or no choice about agreeing to them.
 Worse, in nearly all cases, the record of agreement is on the company’s side.
 Oh, and since the GDPR came along in Europe and the CCPA in California, entering a website has turned into an ordeal typically requiring “consent” to privacy violations the laws were meant to stop.
 Or worse, agreeing that a site or a service provider spying on us is a “legitimate interest.”
 The solution here is terms individuals can proffer and organizations can agree to.
 The first of these is #NoStalking, and allows a publisher to do all the advertising they want, so long as it’s not based on tracking people.
 Think of it as the opposite of an ad blocker.
 (Customer Commons is also involved in the IEEE’s P7012 Standard for Machine Readable Personal Privacy Terms.

 - Property.
 Think about all the stuff you own.
 To narrow this down, think about all the items you value enough for insurance to cover their loss.
 Do you have a record of them?
 Of your own?
 One based on standards, so that the way you record ownership of your TV, your clocks, your dresser, your rugs, and everything else that matters, is the same one your neighbor would use?
 Today we often speak of that stuff as potential members in the Internet of Things (aka IoT).
-But we don’t yet have a true Internet of Things What we have so far are the Apple of things, the Amazon of things, the Google of things, the Samsung of things, the Sonos of things, and so on—all silo’d in separate systems we don’t control.
-Things we own on the Internet should be our things.
-We should be able to control them, as independent customers, as we do with our computers and mobile devices.
+But we don’t yet have a true Internet of Things What we have so far are the Apple of things, the Amazon of things, the Google of things, the Samsung of things, the Sonos of things, and so on.
+All of those are silo’d in separate, closed, and proprietary systems operated by those companies.
+Things we own and record in digital ledgers should be our things.
+We should control them, as independent operators, as we do with our computers and mobile devices.
 (Also, by the way, things don’t need to be intelligent or connected to belong to the Internet of Things.
-They can be, or have, picos.)
+They can be, or have, Decentralized Identifiers, aka DIDs).

 - Customer service.
 There are no standard ways to call for service yet, or to get it.
 And there should be.